cdlib/eschol-ui/README.md

 Components make up the largest group of UI pieces in the library.
 Each component is  distinct.
 They are not usually related to each other, except in a few cases where there is a React parent/child relationship.
 Changes to one component should not affect another.
 Except in rare cases, they are not mixed together.

+Component files are usually imported directy into layouts or a component's entire content is copied into them.

 Component files are named in Pascal case, starting with the component name, and ending with "Comp".
 For example, see the [Well Component](https://github.com/cdlib/eschol-ui/blob/master/app/jsx/components/WellComp.jsx).

 ### Display